toyotha/toyota-na/README.md

 ```

 ## Known Issues
+1. Not working for older models.
+Currently it only works on generation "CY17PLUS" as identified in the result of `get_user_vehicle_list`
-1. The remote command not working.
+2. The remote command not working.
-2. Door/window status not always up-to-date.
+3. Door/window status not always up-to-date.

 ## Developer Guide
 ### Quick Start